 I was me but now, he’s gone

-Drummer Lars Ulrich, who is Jewish, “recalls how he and vocalist/rhythm guitarist James Hetfield were ‘obsessed with death’ at the time the album and song were produced.”
+Drummer Lars Ulrich, who is Jewish, “recalls how he and vocalist/rhythm guitarist James Hetfield was ‘obsessed with death at the time the album and song were produced.”
 Ulrich admitted that “It’s a suicide song…”

 This brings us to an essential point here.
 The universe, from our perspective, was created by what British astronomer and mathematician Sir Fred Hoyle would have called “a super-intellect.”
 This “super-intellect” created the world with mathematical precision and harmony and order.

 We can deduce that there is an order or logos in music, art, literature, the stars, etc. Moreover, you and I did not invent that order.
 It was already there and it seems that it was waiting for us even before we were born.
 As the Hungarian mathematician and physicist Eugene Wigner himself put it in 1960: